AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_uikit_ios.md

 ## Understand the tech

-The workflow for peer-to-peer messaging is as follows:
+The following figure shows the workflow of how clients send and receive peer-to-peer messages:

 ![](https://web-cdn.agora.io/docs-files/1643335864426)

-- Clients retrieve a token from your app server.
+1. Clients retrieve a token from your app server.
-- Client A and Client B log in to Agora Chat.
+2. Client A and Client B log in to Agora Chat.
-- Client A sends a message to Client B. The message is sent to the Agora Chat server, and the server delivers the message to Client B. When Client B receives the message, the SDK triggers an event.
+3. Client A sends a message to Client B. The message is sent to the Agora Chat server, and the server delivers the message to Client B. When Client B receives the message, the SDK triggers an event.
 Client B listens for the event and gets the message.

 ## Prerequisites